Sawatzky Equine Services

 In the summer of 2019, it was time for Noah to get his first pony.
 Lucky Charm joined the family and was the perfect partner at just 38” tall for Noah to grow in confidence and skill in all things horsemanship.
 Lucky provided Noah a long list of “firsts” in his riding journey, and even took him all the way to being competitive at Extreme Cowboy Racing.

-In 2021, Noah is taking on the challenge of partnering with his next pony and has goals to be back in the ring to show in Extreme Cowboy Racing.
+In 2021, Noah took on the challenge of partnering with his next pony, Cleta, and has achieved his goal to be in the ring to show in Extreme Cowboy Racing.

-Staying home from school this year has also allowed him to become a valuable team player in helping to train miniature ponies to become kid friendly, both on the ground and in the saddle.
+Home schooling has allowed him to become a valuable team player in helping to train miniature ponies to become kid friendly, both on the ground and in the saddle.
 Everyone agrees - Noah has a gift for training already and he can produce better ponies than most adults ever could!

 Equine Sports Therapist, Coach